 During the 50s, the Georgian Hotel served as a summer retreat for Rose Kennedy.
-It was a popular venue for Los Angeles’s first speakeasies, and was nicknamed “The Lady” in honor of the hotel’s owner, George Borde’s mother.
+It was a popular venue for Los Angeles’s first speakeasies and was nicknamed “The Lady” in honor of the hotel’s owner, George Borde’s mother.
 However, the hotel closed in the early 1970s, and its storied past was not restored.
 Today, the Georgian is being reborn.
-Originally designed by Durfee, it will be renovated and restored, and will offer two private meeting and dining spaces.
+Initially designed by Durfee, it will be renovated and restored and will offer two private meeting and dining spaces.

 Rose Kennedy spent summers at the hotel during the 50s

 Despite its quaint name, the Georgian Hotel is a prestigious landmark in the Santa Monica community.
-Designed by M. Eugene Durfee, it was one of the first big buildings along the famed seaside boulevard.
+Designed by M. Eugene Durfee, it was one of the first significant buildings along the famed seaside boulevard.
 It was also home to a speakeasy during Prohibition.
-Having said that, the hotel is not exactly a home run.
+The hotel is not exactly a home run.

-While the Georgian is not exactly a family-friendly establishment, it does boast a well-appointed spa and wellness center, as well as a plethora of amenities and services.
-The hotel is also close to many of the area’s more notable attractions such as Santa Monica’s renowned zoo and aquarium, the historic Santa Monica Pier, and the Santa Monica Art Center.
+While the Georgian is not precisely a family-friendly establishment, it does boast a well-appointed spa and wellness center, as well as a plethora of amenities and services.
+The hotel is also close to many of the area’s more notable attractions, such as Santa Monica’s renowned zoo and aquarium, the historic Santa Monica Pier, and the Santa Monica Art Center.